MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/projects-how-setup-resources.md

 3. Fill in the fields as necessary.

 ## <a name="to-set-capacity-for-a-resource"></a>To set capacity for a resource
 To calculate how much time a resource can spend on jobs, their capacity must first be set up as available time per period on the work calendar.
 This setup is used when you fill in job planning lines that contain the resource.
-For more information, see [How to: Create Jobs](projects-how-create-jobs.md).
+For more information, see [Create Jobs](projects-how-create-jobs.md).

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Resources**, and then choose the related link.
 2. Open the relevant resource card, and then choose the **Resource Capacity** action.